-How well ventilated are the rooms you work in and is this important to you?
+How well ventilated are the rooms you work in?

 Is the lighting in your spaces easily controllable?
 Is it soft or bright?
-Do you have alternative sources of light to strip/fluorescent lighting?
+Do you have alternative sources of light to strip or fluorescent lighting?

 Are any of the ambient qualities of your room adversely affected by other qualities?